shuxjweb/last/README.md

 This repository contains the source code for loading the **LaST** dataset and evaluating its generalization.

 ## Details
 **LaST** is a large-scale dataset with more than **228k** pedestrian images.
 It is used to study the scenario that pedestrians have a large activity scope and time span.
 Although collected from movies, we have selected suitable frames and labeled them as carefully as possible.
-Besides the identity label, we also labeled the clothes of pedestrians in training set.
+Besides the identity label, we also labeled the clothes of pedestrians in the training set.

 * **Train**: **5000** identities and **71,248** images.
 * **Val**:   **56** identities and **21,379** images.